A thesis statement is a complete, grammatically correct sentence (or a few sentences) that:

 Strong: Among the many learning tools James Paul Gee cites in video games, the most significant ones—system thinking, collaborative tasks, and situated meanings—all share an emphasis on seeing information as a whole, rather than as disconnected facts typically presented in the classroom.

-This work by the Consortium Library is licensed under a Creative Commons Attribution 4.0 International License.
+This work by UAA/APU Consortium Library is licensed under CC BY 4.0.
 Note that linked content is covered by its own licenses.

 We encourage you to license your derivative works under Creative Commons as well to encourage sharing and reuse of educational materials.